 NASA’s Hubble Space Telescope observed the farthest-discovered active inbound comet, Comet K2.
 Coming from the distant Oort Cloud, K2 is visiting our inner solar system for the first (and only) time.
 Since we’re seeing it so far away, past the orbit of Saturn, K2 is still in its early phase of activity, likely making it the most primitive comet anyone has ever seen.

-The comet, called C/2017 K2 (PANSTARRS) or “K2”, has been travelling for millions of years from its home in the frigid outer reaches of the solar system, where the temperature is about minus 440 degrees Fahrenheit.
+The comet, called C/2017 K2 (PANSTARRS) or “K2”, has been traveling for millions of years from its home in the frigid outer reaches of the solar system, where the temperature is about minus 440 degrees Fahrenheit (230 degrees Celsius).
 The comet’s orbit indicates that it came from the Oort Cloud, a spherical region almost a light-year in diameter and thought to contain hundreds of billions of comets.
 Comets are the icy leftovers from the formation of the solar system 4.6 billion years ago and therefore pristine in icy composition.

 “K2 is so far from the Sun and so cold, we know for sure that the activity — all the fuzzy stuff making it look like a comet — is not produced, as in other comets, by the evaporation of water ice,” said lead researcher David Jewitt of the University of California, Los Angeles.
 “Instead, we think the activity is due to the sublimation [a solid changing directly into a gas] of super-volatiles as K2 makes its maiden entry into the solar system’s planetary zone.
 That’s why it’s special.
 This comet is so far away and so incredibly cold that water ice there is frozen like a rock.”